-For seventeen years, OVCF has worked to build community by supporting vital nonprofit services through grant making, fiscal sponsorships, and encouraging strong collaborations for collective impact.
+For twenty one years, OVCF has worked to build community by supporting vital nonprofit services through grant making, fiscal sponsorships, and encouraging strong collaborations for collective impact.

 As an outcome of that initial investment, the Olympic Peninsula Healthy Community Coalition (OPHCC) formed in June 2015 and quickly gained partners from across the region.
 Today, its members include more than 25 local and regional organizations, in an outstanding public, private partnership whose members share an interest in combating obesity and chronic disease.

 OPHCC works to make our community a healthier place to live, learn, work and play.
 In its first initiative, the coalition launched “Ready-Set-Go 5210”, a community-wide effort to help decrease chronic disease and improve the health of our citizens across the lifespan.

 For adults and children alike, 5 2 1 0 promotes:

 - 5 servings of fruits and vegetables every day